Jasmine-Shaikh/restaurant-details-list/README.md

 # Restaurant details list

-This application allows you to add restaurant to your favourite restaurant list and sort and filter through the list.
+This application allows you to add restaurant to your favorite restaurant list and sort and filter through the list.

 <img src="https://github.com/Jasmine-Shaikh/restaurant-details-list/blob/master/Restaurant%20List%20%20Managing%20React%20App.PNG"/>